maish79/hangman-game/README.md

 ## Credits
 - ReadMe inspiration from Adamgiroly and kathrin.
-- Flowchart made using draw.io
+- Flowchart made using draw.io.
-- Python code inspiration from Priyam
+- Python code inspiration from Priyam.
+- Code Institute for the deployment terminal.